Flotomate/product_docs/source/package-deployment/sp-computer-management.rst

     :alt: figure 65

 You can search Computers with keywords in the search field.
-When you provide a keyword, Flotomate searches all the Computers with the keyword in their Service Pack, OS Name, Domain Name, Hostname, and Name.
+When you provide a keyword, Motadata searches all the Computers with the keyword in their Service Pack, OS Name, Domain Name, Hostname, and Name.
 A Computer has to have at least one field matched (partial or full) with the keyword; in case there are multiple keywords, the Computer has to